Drugs & Alcohol in Schools:

 of addiction as a “disease.”

-The triad is complete as we examine the
+The triad is complete as we examine the psychological

-The main focus of this chapter is a brief study of child development and
+factors impacting the disease.
+The main focus of this chapter is a brief study of child

-the impact on stages of development if the child begins using substances.
-Development will be discussed also in terms
+development and the impact on stages of development if the child begins using

-of impact due to parental use of chemicals.
+discussed also in terms of impact due to parental use of chemicals.
+From these issues, we will further explore

-emerge in the family system.
+family roles and rules that emerge in the family system.

-substance use as it impacts your students and classroom.
-A review of various support groups and
+students and classroom.
+A review of

-resources that are available is included.
+various support groups and resources that are available is included.

 ·

-Complete all information chapters covering Drugs & Alcohol in Schools, showing a competent understanding
+Complete all four information sections showing a competent understanding of the

 ·

-Complete all chapter examinations, showing a competent understanding of the
+Complete all four section examinations, showing a competent understanding of

-material presented.
+the material presented.
+You must obtain

 ·

-Complete a review of any chapter
+Complete a review of any section on

-on which your examination score was below 70%.
+which your examination score was below 50%.

 ·

-after completing an information review, to increase that chapter examination
+any examination, after completing an information review, to increase that

 ·